danian95/InstDocs/docs/source/chem442/manual/familiarization/PESpectrum400.rst

 ---------

 1. Make sure the power is on to the spectrometer.
-2. Open the Spectrum IR software and log in as Administrator.
+2. Open the :program:`Spectrum IR` software and log in as Administrator.
 3. We will be operating the spectrometer in Attenuated Internal Reflectance mode.
 This simplifies our sample preparation significantly because we don’t have to do any sample preparation!